God willing, you will be gifted another decade or more of life experience.

 And see how doing so gradually changes your life.

-(Note: Angel and I build healthy, life-changing daily rituals like this with our students in the “Goals and Growth” module of the Getting Back to Happy Course.)
+(Note: Angel and I build healthy, life-changing daily rituals like this with our students in the “Goals & Growth” module of the Getting Back to Happy Course, and we also establish a foundational ritual of consistency through daily journaling in our newest publication through Penguin Random House, “The Good Morning Journal: Powerful Prompts & Reflections to Start Every Day”.)

 Also, if you haven’t done so already, be sure to sign-up for our free newsletter to receive new articles like this in your inbox each week.